round/cache/README.md

 # Cache
 Lightweight external resource caching and concatenation.
 Particularly useful for decreasing external API requests (especially paginated JSON APIs) while having granular control over expiration.
 No setup required: automatically creates cache subdirectory and deletes expired files by checking expiration threshold with each request.

+### Usage
+Just drop the `index.php` file onto your server (preferably in its own directory), make sure permissions are set, and start making requests!

 ### Required Parameters
 _`url`_ A fully formed URL.
 This can take a comma-separated list of targets to cache and combine into one output (appended to one another).
 Pass complex addresses as [percent-encoded](http://meyerweb.com/eric/tools/dencoder/).